fabiocozzolino/fabiocozzolino.github.io/_posts/2018-12-02-develop-blazor-project-visual-studio-code-mac.md

 ![Run a Blazor app on mac](/assets/img/dotnet-run.png)

 # And if something goes wrong...
 Be sure to have the latest .NET Core version installed on your development machine.
-Go to https://dotnet.microsoft.com/download [Micosoft Download](https://dotnet.microsoft.com/download)
+Go to https://dotnet.microsoft.com/download